Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Fig Tree Pocket recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Fig Tree Pocket has seen approximately 16 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, 84 homes were approved, with an additional 2 approved so far in FY26.
+Over the past five financial years, from FY21 to FY25, around 84 homes were approved, with an additional 2 approved in FY26 so far.

 Frequently Asked Questions - Development